yakovypg/CC2025/README.md

 To run the application locally, just start the [server](https://github.com/yakovypg/CC2025-Server) (refer to its documentation for instructions on how to do this), and then execute the `yarn start` command.

+You should also execute the `yarn init` command before `yarn start` if you are going to start the application for the first time.

 After these steps, the application should be available on your host.
 More information about it can be found in the output of `yarn start`.

 ## Documentation